-An adoption of the report of the regents working group on Principles against Intolerance policy was passed on March 24, 2016.
-The policy is attached here (PDF).
+The final report of the Regents of the University of California working group on Principles Against Intolerance policy was adopted on March 24, 2016.

 Definition of Diversity